 After years of searching, I've located Ibolya (Viola) Schwartz Weinberger, daughter of my great-aunt Paula Schwartz.
 I posted about her on an Israel genealogy forum and a kind local volunteer called her and learned that she's still at the same address as she was when she submitted her mother's name to the Shoah Victims Central Database.
 My family is very excited about this connection!
 We now know about our 2d cousins in Israel, and learned that they never had any idea they had American cousins.

-At left is a photo of Ibolyka in a traditional Hungarian costume, sent on a postcard from Ungvar to my Grandpa Teddy just before WWII.
-So far as I know, Grandpa was not aware that Ibolyka had survived.
+At left is Ibolya (family nickname: Ibolyka) in a traditional Hungarian costume, sent from Ungvar to my Grandpa Teddy just before WWII.
+Grandpa apparently didn't know that Ibolyka had survived.

 Children of Herman Schwartz and Hana Simonowitz Schwartz:

 - Samuel (originally Simon) Schwartz (1883-1954), the oldest son and my great-uncle.
 He married Anna Gelbman in Bridgeport, CT and was employed as a printer and then owned a grocery store in Queens, NY.

 - Theodore (originally Tivador) Schwartz (1887-1965), my grandpa, who came to America first.
 He married Hermina Farkas in Manhattan and was a runner for the steamship lines, then became a grocery store owner in the Bronx.

 - Mary (Marushka) Schwartz (1891-1959), my great-aunt.
 Her passage to New York was arranged by her two older brothers and she later married furrier Edward Wirtschafterf.

 - Etel Schwartz (??/dates unknown), my great-aunt who I know only from the photo at right.
 She remained in Hungary when her three siblings left, and was probably a Holocaust victim.